-The world’s unclimbed mountains represent some of mankind’s last true challenges on Earth.
+The world’s unclimbed mountains are the last great challenges in mountaineering.
 We look at the most coveted of these unconquered summits

 No one knows how many unclimbed mountains there are in the world, but they number in the hundreds at least, most likely in the thousands.
 In fact, the world’s unclimbed peaks likely outnumber those that have been conquered.